Biographical Information

 Documents

-All intended trial exhibits should be pre-marked with the clerk before admissibility discussion in limine or presentation before the jury.
+All intended trial exhibits should be pre-marked with the clerk before being presented to witnesses or shown to the jury.

 Decorum